de-cryptor/LeetCode/README.md

 	53. Group Anagrams [49]
 	54. Word Break [139]
 	55. Search for a Range [34]
+	56. Letter Combinations of a Phone Number [17]

 ### Array
 	1. Image Smoother [661]